Debating Technological Issues

 Students will need their Participant ID number, and password, from their advisor.
 Only the team captain will be able to upload the file.

-Teams choose one of the suptopics, and either pro or con, and then conduct research.
-Create a list of references, and record a 2-minute argument.
+Teams choose one of the subtopics, and either pro or con, and then conduct research.
+Create a list of references, and record a 2-minute argument where both members of the team speak.

 Upload a pdf file of the references, and a URL link for the video.